veblen-group/tycho-simulation/examples/rfq_quickstart/Readme.md

 1. Connect to the RFQ's WebSocket API using your credentials
 2. Stream live price quotes from market makers for your specified token pair
 3. Display the best available quotes with pricing information
+4. Allow you to simulate or execute swaps when a private key is provided

 TODO: update this once docs are merged
 See [here](https://docs.propellerheads.xyz/tycho/for-solvers/tycho-quickstart) a complete guide on how to run the